-The Enabling Oral Examination is given to the students in the fall before the fourth year begins.
-It is focused on (a) a number of books corresponding to about twelve seminar reading assignments and chosen by the Instruction Committee each year, and (b) an additional book which each student chooses in consideration of the final thesis that he plans to write in his senior year.
-The passing of this examination confirms a student's status as a candidate for the degree of Bachelor of Arts.
+The Enabling Oral Examination is given to the juniors in the fall before the fourth year begins.
+It is focused (a) on a number of books corresponding to about twelve seminar reading assignments and chosen by the Instruction Committee each year, and (b) on some additional books which each student chooses in consideration of the final thesis that he plans to write in his senior year.